Navexa/documentation/index.md

 ## Navexa Embedded Components Documentation

-Embedded components are custom built web components, that integrate with your Navexa portfolio to display your _True performance_ in the context of your blog or website.
+Embedded components are custom-built web components that integrate with your Navexa portfolio to display your _true performance_ on your blog or website.

 ## Component Types

-Navexa currently provides 3 types of Components.
+Navexa currently provides three types of Components.
-* Portfolio: Displays your portfolios total performance
+* **Portfolio:** Displays your portfolios total performance
-* Chart: displays a chart of your portfolio's total performance %
+* **Chart:** Displays a chart of your portfolio's total performance %
-* Trades: Displays a list of trades executed in your portfolio
+* **Trades:** Displays a list of trades executed in your portfolio

-Each component has several configuration and customisation properties, which shall be discussed in detail for the rest of this document.
+Each component has several configuration and customisation properties, detailed in this document.

 # Portfolio Component